hyperledger/web3j/README.rst

 ---

 web3j also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as web3j.
-To connect simply use the relevent *IpcService* implemntation instead of *HttpService* when you create your service:
+To connect simply use the relevant *IpcService* implementation instead of *HttpService* when you create your service:

 .. code-block:: java